Talk to us

 Stalking can take place in many forms in the workplace.
 Some stalkers are colleagues or clients of the victim, others are individuals who are unrelated to the workplace but who make contact with the victim there because of ease of access or to cause them further distress.

-Below is a table listing some of the wide-ranging behaviour victims of stalking can experience.
+Below are some of the wide-ranging behaviour victims of stalking can experience.
 Not all victims will experience all of these types of behaviour and they can occur at differing frequencies.

 In Hertfordshire, victims of stalking can always call the Helpline or the Independent Stalking Advocacy Caseworker Service (ISACs) on 03301 025811.
 You can also get advice from the Suzy Lamplugh Trust by calling the national stalking helpline (free from most telephones) on 0808 802 0300 or through their website.
 In an emergency situation, always call 999.
 Please see our blogs on Stalking and Stalking Protection Orders